klangkonserve/Pedal-Noises-For-Piano/README.md

 Load on two LinuxSampler channels your Piano SFZ/SF2/GIG file and `PedalNoisesForPiano.sfz` or run two instances of Sforzando, your SFZ Piano and `PedalNoisesForPiano-ARIA.sfz`.
 You can also include `PedalNoisesForPiano.sfz` into your SFZ file.
 Edit SFZ files with a text editor. `PedalNoisesForPiano.sfz` should work in every Player supporting SFZv2, `PedalNoisesForPiano-ARIA.sfz` is especially for Sforzando (SFZv2 with ARIA extensions), here you can adjust volumes in the GUI (CC-MIDI).
 Enjoy!

 ## Licence ##
-Copyright (C) 2019 Klang Kollaboration
-Creative Commons Attribution 3.0 Germany [CC BY 3.0 DE](https://creativecommons.org/licenses/by/3.0/de/)
+Copyright (C) 2019 by Klang Kollaboration, Creative Commons Attribution 3.0 Germany [CC BY 3.0 DE](https://creativecommons.org/licenses/by/3.0/de/)

 ------